-Students coming to the RCM for periods of study shorter than six months are recommended to enter on a Standard Visitor visa.
+Students coming to the RCM for periods of study six months or shorter are recommended to enter on a Standard Visitor visa.
 This category of visa is much cheaper and easier to obtain than a Student visa.
 This applies to students on the following courses:

 - Princeton Experience Programme

 Standard Visitor visas can also be used by applicants travelling to the RCM to attend an audition, or international students returning to the UK to re-sit an examination or attend a doctoral viva voce examination.

 Students from some countries, known as ‘visa nationals’ need to apply for an entry clearance vignette before travelling.

 You will need to have your fingerprints and photograph taken (known as ‘biometric information’) at a visa application centre as part of your application.

 The RCM will provide you with a letter confirming that you have an unconditional offer of a place.
 You will also need to provide details of your accommodation and travel plans, along with evidence that you have enough funds to support yourself during your stay.
 You can find the most up-to-date list of documents you need to provide on the UK Government website.

 If you are not a 'visa national' you can normally be granted permission to enter on arrival, without needing to apply for a visa in advance.
 You don’t have to fill out an application form or pay a fee.
 However, you will need to have your supporting documents available to show to the Border Force official at your port of entry, so make sure you carry them in your hand luggage.

 Eligible travellers from Australia, Canada, Japan, New Zealand, Singapore, South Korea, the United States, the EEA and Switzerland are able to use the ePassport gates at 15 ports in the UK.
 If you enter via the e-gates you will not receive a stamp in your passport showing your date of entry to the UK.
 You will need to provide evidence of your date of entry when you register at the RCM, such as your travel ticket or boarding pass.